 How To Convert Any Recipe To Sourdough:

-- Swap out one packet of yeast for one cup of starter.
+- Swap out one packet of yeast for a half cup of starter.

-- Reduce the liquid by one cup and reduce flour by one cup.
+- Reduce the liquid by ⅓ cup + one tablespoon and reduce the flour by ⅓ cup + one tablespoon.

 - Increase rise time, usually double.

-This conversion is based on a sourdough starter fed at 100% hydration.
+The conversion example above is based on a sourdough starter fed at 100% hydration.
 I feed my starter equal parts flour and water.
-Usually around 1 cup of filtered water with 1 cup of flour.

 The amount of flour and water used is based on the amount of starter I already have.
 But the ratio of flour to water never changes.